FERPA and Access to Student Records

-- to any third party the final results of a disciplinary proceeding related to a crime of violence or non-forcible sex offense if the student who is the alleged perpetrator is found to have violated the School’s rules or policies.
+- to any third party the final results of a disciplinary proceeding related to a crime of violence or non-forcible sex offense if the student who is the alleged perpetrator is found to have violated the school’s rules or policies.
 The disclosure of the final results only includes: the name of the alleged perpetrator, the violation committed, and any sanction imposed against the alleged perpetrator.
 The disclosure must not include the name of any other student, including victim or witness, without the written consent of that other student.

 All of these exceptions are permitted under FERPA.
 Information will be released only on the condition that the party to whom the information is released will not disclose it to subsequent parties without the written consent of the student.
-Furthermore, the College will maintain records of any access provided without the expressed consent of the student, and these records will be made available to the student on request.
+Furthermore, Excelsior will maintain records of any access provided without the expressed consent of the student, and these records will be made available to the student on request.